modular-magician/terraform-provider-google-beta/website/docs/r/cloud_scheduler_job.html.markdown

 A scheduled job that can publish a pubsub message or a http request every X interval of time, using crontab format string

-~> **Warning:** This resource is in beta, and should be used with the terraform-provider-google-beta provider.
-See [Provider Versions](https://terraform.io/docs/providers/google/provider_versions.html) for more details on beta resources.

 To get more information about Job, see: